getsentry/sentry-symfony/README.md

 composer require sentry/sentry-symfony
 ```

-If you're using the [Symfony Flex](https://symfony.com/doc/current/setup/flex.html) Composer plugin, it could show a message similar to this:
+If you're using the [Symfony Flex](https://symfony.com/doc/current/setup/flex.html) Composer plugin, you might encounter a message similar to this:

 ```
 The recipe for this package comes from the "contrib" repository, which is open to community contributions.